 Paige Collings | email@example.com

 Paige Collings has been working with human rights advocacy and public policy development for several years.
-Prior to joining Freemuse, Paige campaigned to end female genital cutting and violence against women and girls whilst working at Orchid Project in London, and has previously worked extensively at the British Parliament as a Policy Researcher and Communications Assistant.
-Paige holds a First Class Bachelor of Science degree in Politics and History from Brunel University London, and is currently studying for a Master of Science degree in Political Science at the University of Copenhagen.
+Prior to joining Freemuse, Paige campaigned to end female genital cutting and violence against women and girls, and has previously worked with policy development in the British Parliament.
+Paige holds a Master’s degree in Political Science from the University of Copenhagen and a Bachelor’s degree in Politics and History from Brunel University London.

 Alenka Barber-Kersovan, Musicologist, Germany